ryansobol/macosx_dev/5_atom.md

 ### Discover the `EDITOR` environment variable

-Like most shells, Fish allows you to control the contents of its **environment variables**, which are a set of key-value pairs that can affect the way running programs behave.
-These environment variables are often set when a new shell starts so their contents are available throughout the entire duration of the shell's session.
+Like most shells, Fish allows you to control the values of **environment variables**, which are a collection of key-value pairs that can affect the way running programs behave.
+It's common to set environment variables when a new shell starts so they're available throughout the entire duration of the shell's session.

-When executed, many command line tools look up specific environment variables and use their contents as implicit input.
+Many command line programs look up specific environment variables and use their values as implicit input.
 For example, Git uses the `EDITOR` environment variable to open your preferred text editor when you forget to include a commit message.
 Environment variables like `EDITOR` can be set in a shell's startup file.
-While Fish's startup file is handy, add the following settings.
+While Fish's startup file is handy, add the following.

 ```
 # Atom